Updated · Jun 07, 2023

-The platform was created by Kevin Systrom and Mike Krieger and it launched in 2010.
+Kevin Systrom and Mike Krieger created it and it launched in 2010.
 Ever since its popularity has been growing steadily.
-It has now become one of the Big Three of social networks history – standing proudly alongside Facebook and Twitter.
+It has now become one of the Big Three of social networks history - standing proudly alongside Facebook and Twitter.

-Although it was bought by Facebook in 2012, no one really sees them as one whole.
+Although Facebook bought it in 2012, no one really sees them as one whole.
 Besides, they don’t really serve the same purpose.

 Instagram’s idea is simple.
 Users share photos and videos on their personal profiles.
 Nothing new here so far.

-Their content, however, can be edited with various filters.
-It is also organized via locations and hashtags.
+They can, however, can edit content with various filters.
+People organize photos via locations and hashtags.
 You can then use those hashtags to find similar content as well.

 Instagram has also taken care of the basics.
 Users can like and comment on others’ profiles, as well as send private messages.
 They can follow each other so that others’ content shows up on their feed.
 The feed is - you guessed it - Instagram’s version of Facebook’s newsfeed.